 If you haven't worked in this stream before, P4V prompts you to create a new workspace.
-You can also add the stream to an existing workspace, if you have enabled this functionality in Preferences.
-For more information, see "Work in a stream" on page 133.
+You can also add the stream to an existing workspace, if you have enabled this functionality in the Streams preferences.
+For more information, see "Work in a stream" on page 143.